San Marcos Growers LogoSan Marcos Growers

 Eremophila glabra 'Kalgoorlie' (Gold Emu Bush) - A durable small evergreen shrub that grows 2 to 3 feet tall and can spread to a bit more than twice as wide with olive gray-green slightly fuzzy narrow leaves.
 In late fall through spring appear masses of tubular flowers that are yellow on their interior and yellow and orange on the outside.
 Plant in full sun but also grows well in part day sun or light shade.
 Best in a soil that drains well and can perform well in clay, but best on a slope or a mound where it drains freely.
 Will tolerate infrequent irrigation but more robust with occasional watering, though spread can be controlled by not overwatering.
 Grows well even in inland heat and cold hardy to 20° F and has a high tolerance of salt and alkaline conditions, so should also perform well in near coastal situations.
 A nice shrub that provides winter flowers for show and to attract hummingbirds.
 Eremophila glabra is a widespread species found in the dry areas of all mainland states of Australia.
 The name for the genus was derived the Greek word 'erêmos' meaning "lonely" or "desert" and 'phílos' meaning "dear" "beloved" in reference to the plants in the genus growing in arid climate locations.
 The specific epithet is from the Latin word 'glaber' meaning "without hairs" or "smooth surfaced" in reference to the shiny glabrous leaves, though this form does not exhibit this and instead has short hairs that give it a slightly gray appearance.
 Eremophila is closely related to Myoporum and were long placed in the same family, the Myoporaceae, but this family has been absorbed into the Figwort family, the Scrophulariaceae and placed in the Myoporeae Tribe.
 We originally grew this cultivar from 1993 to 1997 but more recently we got it unnamed from Kathy Echols at Midhill Farms in Martinez, CA, who has long specialized in growing Eremophila and other Australian plants.
 It was growing as an unidentified Eremophila in her garden when we took cuttings of it in February 2017 and we sold it for a couple years as Eremophila glabra 'Midhill' until Jo O'Connell at Australian Native Plants recognized it as Eremophila glabra 'Kalgoorlie'.
 Jo also noted that this was a particularly appropriate name as this golden flowered plant came from Kalgoorlie in the Goldfields-Esperance region of Western Australia area that had developed during Australia's goldrush period of the 1890s.

-This information about Eremophila glabra 'Kalgoorlie' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Eremophila glabra 'Kalgoorlie' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.